Get insider access

 No

-The accuracy before calibration is good.
+The accuracy before calibration in the sRGB mode is good.
 Most colors and shades of gray are slightly inaccurate, and the color temperature is a bit warm, giving the image a red/yellow tint.
-Unfortunately, gamma follows the curve terribly, and most scenes are too bright, especially with extremely bright scenes.
+Unfortunately, gamma follows the curve terribly, and most scenes are too dark.
+The sRGB mode locks a few settings, but other modes have even worse accuracy, as you can see here.

 9.6